alexandergerber/courses-tsa/chapter5.md

 Since we are interested in the volatility of a process when using GARCH models we also want to forecast volatility.

-If we already have estimated a GARCH model based on data up to time $T$ then the h-step ahead volatility forecast  $\widehat{ \sigma }_ {T+h}$ can be computed with the function `predict()` like this:
+If we already have estimated a GARCH model based on data up to time $T$. then the h-step ahead volatility forecast  $\widehat{ \sigma }_ {T+h}$ can be computed with the function `predict()` like this:
 ```
 predict(garch_model, h)$standardDeviation
 ```

-Here we want to produce a series of 1-step ahead volatility forecasts for the test date.
+Here we want to produce a series of 1-step ahead volatility forecasts for the test data.

 `@instructions`
 - Create an empty numeric vector having the length of the test data (`test`) for the volatility forecasts called `sigma_forecast`.